dimroc/blog/_posts/2014-09-30-toggleable-fakes.md

   {% endhighlight %}

-* Using WebMock, route all traffic to `www.thirdparty.com` to your mounted sinatra fake.
+* Using WebMock, route all traffic to `www.thirdparty.com` to our sinatra fake.
+Take note of the `.to_rack` method:

   {% highlight ruby %}